 Before you can use Rsync on Ubuntu, you must fist install it.
 To install the software tool on Ubuntu, run the commands below.

-sudo apt-get -y install rsync
+sudo apt-get update sudo apt-get -y install rsync

 Copying files and folder using Rsync